raushan-sinha/byteacademy/README.md

 <br>
 <h2>Important Steps to create 'ByteAcademy' :-</h2>
 <ul>
     <li>1.
-Created a Responsive Navbar with some sections such as: ByteAcademy Logo, NavLinks[Home, Courses, About Us, Contact Us] and also implemented two buttons for 'Enroll' & 'Login' for the Users.</li>
+Created a Responsive Navbar with some sections such as: ByteAcademy Logo, NavLinks[Home, Courses, About Us, Contact Us] and also implemented two buttons for 'Sign up' & 'Login' for the Users.</li>
     <li>2.
-Enroll page included some Form features like Username, Email, Confirm Email, Mobile, Password, DOB, select State etc.</li>
+Sign up page included some Form features like Username, Email, Confirm Email, Mobile, Password, DOB, select State etc.</li>
     <li></li>
     <li></li>
     <li></li>